 Trump pivots: 'I'm getting used to the mask'

-The president urged Americans to wear a face covering, having previously disparaged them as unsanitary and politically correct.
-More than half of US states have mandated mask-wearing in public.
+The president urged Americans to wear a face covering, having previously disparaged them as unsanitary.

 -